ImplFerris/pico-pico/src/sdcard/circuit.md

-## Circuit
+# Connecting Micro SD Card Reader with Raspberry Pi Pico

+In this section, we are going to wire a microSD card reader module to the Raspberry Pi Pico using SPI mode.

-### microSD Card Pin Mapping for SPI Mode
+## microSD Card Pin Mapping for SPI Mode

-We'll focus only on the microSD card since that's what we're using.
-The microSD has 8 pins, but we only need 6 for SPI mode.
-You may have noticed that the SD card reader module we have also has only 6 pins, with markings for the SPI functions.
-The table below shows the microSD card pins and their corresponding SPI functions.
+We will focus only on the microSD card itself, since that is what we are using.
+A microSD card has 8 physical pins, but in SPI mode only 6 of them are actually required.

+You may have noticed that most microSD card reader modules also expose only 6 pins.
+That is because those modules are already wired internally for SPI operation, and the unused pins are simply not brought out.

+The table below shows how the microSD card pins map to SPI signals.

 <div style="display: flex; align-items: center;gap:18px;">
   <img style="width: 180px;" alt="microSD Card Pin Diagram" src="./images/micro-sd-card-pin.png"/>
   <table>